cfpb/consumerfinance.gov/docs/sso.md

 The consumerfinance.gov codebase support single sign-on (SSO) with [Open ID Connect (OIDC) providers](https://openid.net/).
 We use Mozilla's [mozilla-django-oidc](https://mozilla-django-oidc.readthedocs.io/en/stable/) library for OIDC support.

+## Local implementation

+Our implementation of OIDC SSO uses a custom subclass of mozilla-django-oidc's `OIDCAuthenticationBackend`, found in `login.auth.CFPBOIDCAuthenticationBackend`, that supports additional OIDC claims processing.
+This enables us to map OIDC roles to Django groups and/or superuser permissioning, and lets us synchronize a user's name to the profile information in the OIDC provider.

+If the `OIDC_OP_ADMIN_ROLE` setting is defined, Django's `is_superuser` will be set for users who the OIDC provider reports as having this role identifier.

+Every user who is authorized in the SSO provider will be assigned to a "Wagtail Users" group.
+This enables all members to log into the Wagtail admin.

+This group is created with the `wagtailadmin.access_admin` permission once via data migration in the `login` app.
+If for any reason this group is removed, it will need to be recreated, otherwise new SSO users will not be able to login without an admin user assigning them the `wagtailadmin.access_admin` permission manually.

+## Testing OIDC single sign-on locally

 For development of mozilla-django-oidc, Mozilla [uses a test OIDC provider](https://github.com/mozilla/docker-test-mozilla-django-oidc), which is published to Docker Hub as `mozilla/oidc-testprovider:oidc_testprovider-latest`.
 This test provider is a Django project that uses [django-oidc-provider](https://django-oidc-provider.readthedocs.io/) as the OIDC provider application.

 We make use of this test provider to enable local testing and development related to SSO for consumerfinance.gov.

-## Testing OIDC single sign-on locally

 The OIDC test provider is available in the `docker-compose.sso.yml` file.

-Mozilla's test provider has fixture data built-in that supports the [`testrp` and `testprovider` hostnames that they document for local development](https://github.com/mozilla/mozilla-django-oidc?tab=readme-ov-file#local-development).
-For consumerfinance.gov, our compose file adds another set of fixture data that adds `localhost:8000` as a client.
+For consumerfinance.gov, our compose file adds another set of fixture data that adds `localhost:8000` as a client in addition to the test provider's built-in [`testrp` client that Mozilla uses for local development](https://github.com/mozilla/mozilla-django-oidc?tab=readme-ov-file#local-development).

 ### Run the test OIDC provider

+fasdfoasdfo
 The test OIDC provider can be run with:

 ```shell